kuvivek/drivingTheoryInGermany/README.md

 ❌ Listen to stimulating music
 ✅ Get out of the car and move around in the fresh air
 ✅ Take a break straightaway
 **Comment**: Microsleep means danger to life.
 Even at the first signs of tiredness, don't fool yourself!
-Take a break as soon as
-possible, get some fresh air and exercise or loosen up.
+Take a break as soon as possible, get some fresh air and exercise or loosen up.

 63. What are the effects of listening to loud music - especially with an extremely loud bass volume - in the car?
 ✅ Blind people lose their orientation when they are near the car
 ✅ The driver’s attention is significantly impaired
 ❌ It makes it easier for blind people to recognise where the road is
 **Comment**: Visually impaired and blind people are particularly dependent on their hearing.
 Special consideration is required here.
 Very loud and bass-heavy music can restrict these people in their orientation.
 It can also distract the driver.

 64. What effects can result from taking drugs?
 ✅ A miscalculation of speeds
 ✅ Increased readiness to take risks
 ✅ Impairment of concentration
-**Comment**:  Drug use and road traffic do not go together: The substances impair concentration, speeds are misjudged ❌and the
-willingness to take risks can increase dangerously.
+**Comment**: Drug use and road traffic do not go together: The substances impair concentration, speeds are misjudged - and the willingness to take risks can increase dangerously.

 65. What can affect ability to drive in a similar way to alcohol?
 ✅ Medications
 ❌ Soft drinks
 ✅ Drugs
 **Comment**: Some drugs (see package insert) and all intoxicating substances impair driving ability at least as much as alcohol.
 Caution!

 66. What is the risk if you become distracted while using electronic devices when driving?
 ❌ My stopping distance may be reduced
 ✅ I may fail to notice road traffic signs
 ✅ I may deviate from my lane
-**Comment**:  The use of electronic devices while driving increases the risk of accidents, as their operation can distract the
-driver.
-For this reason, an electronic device used for communication, information or organization may not be picked up and held
-in the hand while driving.
-Only voice control or briefly looking away from the traffic situation, adapted to the circumstances,
+**Comment**: The use of electronic devices while driving increases the risk of accidents, as their operation can distract the driver.
+For this reason, an electronic device used for communication, information or organization may not be picked up and held in the hand while driving.
+Only voice control or briefly looking away from the traffic situation, adapted to the circumstances, is permitted.
-is permitted.

 67. The red car in front of you has been driving slowly for some time now.
 What is the correct course of action in
 this situation?